Cultivating Mindful Awareness in Yin Yoga

-- Printable workshop notes with key terms and diagrams
+- Printable workshop notes and slide deck with key terms

 Jennifer O'Sullivan has been teaching yoga and meditation in the Washington, DC area for sixteen years after completing her first training in 2004.
 She has studied with exemplary yoga teachers from a number of disciplines but is most influenced by Don and Amba Stapleton of Nosara Yoga Institute and Sarah Powers.
 Jennifer is also greatly inspired by the mindfulness teachings of Thich Nhat Hanh and Bhante Gunaratana.
 She is endorsed by her primary teacher Sarah Powers to teach Insight Yoga, a heart-centered approach that weaves together yoga, Taoism, Buddhism and spiritual psychology.

 A teacher's teacher, Jennifer has co-led 200hr teacher trainings and she currently leads her own 50hr Foundations of Yin Yoga & Mindfulness Teacher Training throughout the mid-Atlantic US.
 She is a mentor in the Insight Yoga Institute and an assistant to Sarah Powers.
 You can view her complete bio at: www.sati.yoga.